cmcclanahan89/hw-to-terraform/README.md

 - Use the collected information to generate IaC files for cloud deployment.
 - Do differnt types of IaC, either Terraform or Bicep.

-Mostly I'm using this a project to help teach myself Go and what it can do.